matrix-org/matrix-spec-proposals/proposals/2970-remove-pusher-path.md

 flexibility for alternative implementations.

-We consider that requiring that the path *start* with `/_matrix/etc` offers too little flexibility for some implementaions, and that requiring that it *end* with `/_matrix/etc` offers little protection.
+We consider that requiring that the path *start* with `/_matrix/etc` offers too little flexibility for some implementations, and that requiring that it *end* with `/_matrix/etc` offers little protection.
 For example, an attakcer might configure a pusher with an endpoint `https://example.com/app%3Fx%3D/_matrix/etc`, which then appears as a request